AnonymousCryptoSub/Improved-Cryptanalysis-of-the-PKP/README.md

 ## Overview

-This repository contains **experimental SageMath implementations** used to validate the algorithms presented in our paper, titled "Improved Cryptanalysis of the Permuted Kernel Problem with Applications to PERK v2.2.0, SUSHSYFISH, and PKP-DSS".
+This repository contains **experimental SageMath implementations** used to validate the algorithms presented in our paper, titled **"Improved Cryptanalysis of the Permuted Kernel Problem with Applications to PERK v2.2.0, SUSHSYFISH, and PKP-DSS"**.

 ------------------------------------------------------------------------